DevOpsDays Chicago 2019 is over! But the CFP for the 2020 event is open at https://www.papercall.io/devopsdays-chicago-2020!

 - Broad appeal: How will your talk play out in a room of people with a variety of backgrounds?
 Technical deep dives need more levels to provide value for the whole room, some of whom might not use your specific tool.

 - New local presenters: You are the only one who can tell your story.
-We are very interested in the challenges and successes being experienced in the Chicagoland area.
-We provide guidance/coaching for new speakers upon request.
+We are very interested in the challenges and successes being experienced in our local area.
+We are happy to provide guidance/coaching for new speakers upon request.

 - Original content: We will consider talks that have already been presented elsewhere, but we prefer talks that the local area isn’t likely to have already seen.